dsivakumar/GettingandCleaningData/README.md

-!.Using cuda() to move data to GPU.
+1.Using cuda() to move data to GPU.
 Original sample runs on CPU!
 GPU is far slower (double the time) than CPU

 2. RNN from scratch
 New to pyTorch, as usual, wanted to learn by doing things from scratch.
 Below are a few blogs that got me going.